Group Process - Practical Brainstorming Sequence

 At the end of the presentation, the participants will:

 - Lead any group through a highly structured sequence that includes distinct steps and ground rules to ensure a vetted list of actions.

 - Identify and direct any group that gets stuck at any stage while working with a large list of items.

 - Sequence can be used in part or in whole depending on your situation.

 About Your Facilitator

-Chris Crosby is the President of the Board at PNODN.
+Chris Crosby is finishing his term as the President of the Board at PNODN on Dec 31st, 2021.
 He is also a consultant and author of three recent books, Strategic Organizational Alignment, published in 2016, and Strategic Engagement (Vol I and II), published in 2018.
 He is first and foremost a practitioner with internal and external experience.
 He is also an adjunct faculty at Gonzaga University teaching ORGL 517 in the change leadership track, and has held an adjunct positions at Saybrook University - Leadership Institute of Seattle and was guest faculty at Martin University in Indianapolis.
 His next adventure is to restart the Leadership Institute of Seattle which he is actively pursuing.

 Chris is an expert in systems thinking applied to the workplace.
 He uses his unique understanding of systems thinking and authority in the workplace to create organization alignment, implementation structures, and people processes for various forms of organization change.
 He also develops leadership programs for various clients.
 His programs utilize a unique industry adapted Skills Training Group (T-Group) as his primary experiential learning method to train leaders to engage their workforce in such a way that builds ownership, alignment and ultimately better business results.